 ECSH82790 - Sanctions for non-compliance: financial penalties: financial penalties framework: type 1 (scale charge)

-There are 3 stages to calculate the initial type 1 (scale charge) penalty
+There are 3 stages to calculate the starting amount for the type 1 (scale charge) penalty:

-- compare both and take the lower amount to arrive at the maximum amount which can be imposed, before applying reductions, where appropriate, as set out in stage 3 below.
+- Compare both the starting penalty and the gross profit penalty amount and take the lower amount to arrive at the maximum amount of the starting penalty which can be imposed, before considering any reductions as set out in stage 3 below and the appropriateness review.

-Once the penalty is calculated the decision-maker (DM) is required to consider whether the penalty calculated is appropriate in the circumstances of the case and make adjustments as necessary.
+Once the starting penalty is calculated, the decision-maker (DM) is required to consider whether the penalty calculated is appropriate in the circumstances of the case and may make adjustments as necessary.
+This can include increasing or reducing the starting penalty.

 Stage 1